Reviewed By Joana Garrido DVM

 Is human food good for dogs?
 It can be challenging to resist the temptation of feeding people food to dogs.

-Dog owners need to be extra cautious with what morsels they share with Fido, as the consumption of toxic food is the number one worldwide cause of poisonings in dogs in recent years.
+Dog owners need to be extra cautious with the morsels they share with Fido, as the consumption of toxic food is the number one worldwide cause of poisoning in dogs.

 For this reason, it is important to know what human food dogs can eat and which ones must be avoided.

 What Human Food Is Good for Dogs?

 When sharing human food with dogs, choose functional superfoods.
 If you have not heard of them, these are the types of food that not only offer additional nutrients but also possess holistic qualities.

 They can help improve the body functions of dogs and hinder and combat canine ailments.
 We have listed down seven safe, functional canine superfoods and their health benefits for dogs.